 **A postpartum doula cannot diagnose, prescribe, or treat, but will gladly provide referrals for any concerns**

-Postpartum Daytime Support
+Pricing for Postpartum Daytime Support

-$75/hour for 4-hour evening shifts from 6 pm-10 pm
+$75/hour for 4-hour evening shifts between 6 pm-10 pm

 **I am up-to-date on COVID-19, flu, and childhood vaccines (whooping cough, measles, polio, hepatitis B).
 Due to personal health concerns, I’m unable to work in homes where tobacco is smoked indoors.
 I adhere to the current public health guidance from Seattle-King County Department of Public Health.